When can I take the Theory Test?

 You’ll be asked 2 Vehicle Safety questions, known as the ‘show me, tell me’ questions.
 Further information is available online at GOV.UK:

-Car 'Show Me, Tell Me' vehicle safety questions >
+Car 'Show Me, Tell Me' vehicle safety questions >You will be asked:

 General Driving Ability